carpentries/instructor-training/_episodes/21-carpentries.md

 ---

-In becoming a certified [Carpentry instructor](https://carpentries.org/instructors/), you are also becoming part of a community of like-minded volunteers.
+In becoming a certified [Carpentries instructor](https://carpentries.org/instructors/), you are also becoming part of a community of like-minded volunteers.
 This section provides some background on
 [The Carpentries]({{ site.carpentries_site }}) projects and information